Dagrut/rpncron/CONFIGURATION.md

 General Informations
 ====================

 The configuration files can currently be used using one single syntax.
-More syntax options will be added in the future.
 This syntax uses blocks to define a configuration, an execution time, and the commands to be executed (respectively `@CFG`, `@RPN` and `@CMD`).
+You can also define a default configuration with `@DFT` so that each next configurations will use the values set in this block.
+They can of course be overridden.
+Its syntax is exactly the same as the `@CFG` part.

-Each start with its keyword at the beginning of a line, followed by one space and an arbitrary end delimiter.
+Each block start with its keyword at the beginning of a line, followed by one space and an arbitrary end delimiter.
 This end delimiter is used to know when the block stops, and have to be written on a line alone to do so.
 It can contain any character except the end of line (`\n`) character.
 An example block could be :